Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Organizations must assess the cybersecurity risks to their digital assets and crown jewels.
 This step includes identifying potential threats and vulnerabilities and estimating the likelihood and impact of a successful attack.

 Risk assessment data is foundational for cyber risk management.
-This information is how security teams prioritize risks and structure their cybersecurity plan based on what must be addressed immediately.
-Additionally, assessment data equips CISOs and security leaders to make better-informed decisions as this information is used for CRQ and mitigation efforts.
+This information helps security teams prioritize risks and structure their cybersecurity plan based on what must be addressed immediately.
+Additionally, assessment data equips CISOs and security leaders to make better-informed decisions, as it is used for CRQ and mitigation efforts.

 As the first step of cyber risk management, risk assessments inform control selection, incident response planning, security awareness training, and vulnerability patching.
 It is the essential starting point for risk management and sets the organization up for success.
 Assessments are a repetitive process; organizations should opt for a service that leverages automation so that organizations can rely on the most accurate and up-to-date information.